-Environment Action Web Manager On any Web Manager screen while logged in as an administrative user, click the "Save and apply changes" button.
-(When changes are made using the Web Manager, an "Unsaved changes" button displays until the administrative user clicks the "Save and apply changes button.")
-OnBoard cycli utility Invoke the cycli utility using the -C option or enter the commit command before quitting cycli.
+- 1. If you are logged into the Web Manager as an administrative user, click the "Save and apply changes" button. - 2.
+To save configuration changes made while using the cycli utility, while you are logged into the OnBoard console, either invoke the cycli utility using the -C option or enter the commit command after performing configuration and before quitting cycli.

-Backing Up Configuration File Changes
+Backing Up Configuration Files

-The following table shows how administrators can back up configuration files in different environments on the OnBoard.
-When the administrator performs one of the actions shown in Table 1-28, the system creates a compressed backup of all the configuration files and stores it in /mnt/hda3/backup/configuration\files.gz.
+OnBoard administrators can create a compressed backup of all configuration files and store the backup in /mnt/hda3/backup/configuration_files.gz.
 Any compressed configuration file that already resides in the directory is overwritten.
+The following procedures show how administrators can back up configuration files in different environments on the OnBoard.